 But Kinzua has always been well known for the angling sport.
 Today a

-series of fortunate, or unfortunate events (depending on your point of
+series of fortunate, or unfortunate events (depending on your point of view),

-1920s about 500,000 acres surrounding the area became the Allegheny
+about 500,000 acres surrounding the area became the Allegheny National

-In 1965 the Kinzua Dam was finished, making Kinzua Lake, also known
+In 1965 the Kinzua Dam was finished, making Kinzua Lake, also known as

-population.
-This region is the largest block of natural land between Chicago and New York.
+region is the largest block of natural land between Chicago and New York.